 ERC grants are open to researchers of any nationality who intend to conduct their research activity in any EU MS or an AC.
 The research team may be of national or trans-national character.
 The PI does not need to be employed by the HI at the time when the proposal is submitted.
-If not already employed by the HI, the PI must be engaged by the latter at least for the duration of the grant.
+However, the PI must be engaged by the latter at least for the duration of the grant.
 Grant proposals are submitted by the PI taking scientific responsibility for the project, on behalf of the host institution.